-As the IMA’s Conservator of Objects & Variable Art I lead a team that works on artworks across all areas of the collection.
-My approach in this practice extends beyond traditional interventions with artworks to examine artistic intent and execution as it relates to the preservation of art.
+As the IMA’s Conservator of Objects & Variable Art I lead a team that worked on artworks across all areas of the collection.
+My approach in this practice extended beyond traditional interventions with artworks to examine artistic intent and execution as it relates to the preservation of art.

-I often have well-qualified interns & volunteers working for me at the IMA.
+I had many well-qualified interns & volunteers working for me at the IMA.
 Here are a few IMA blog posts that they have written over the years: